 If you’re providing files to a graphic designer for use in commercial printing, needless to say you should provide as many pixels as you can.
 As above, Definition One is most important.

-However, graphic designers will be using software (eg Adobe InDesign) which does recognize the PPI value in your files, so out of courtesy it’s a very good idea to make sure the files are 300ppi, unless the designer has specified otherwise.
+However, graphic designers will be using software (eg Adobe InDesign) which does recognise the PPI value in your files, so out of courtesy it’s a very good idea to make sure the files are 300ppi, unless the designer has specified otherwise.

 Providing files to web designers